rbghks0126/crypto-portfolio-tracker/README.md

 On a separate sheet are some basic visualizations of my portfolio and market conditions.

 ## Examples
+Metrics spreadsheet:
 ![Real-time metrics page](images/metrics.PNG)

+Portfolio tracker & market trends:
 ![Portfolio tracker](images/dashboard.PNG)

+There aren't that many features/visualizations implemented but hopefully there are more to come!

 link (read-only): https://docs.google.com/spreadsheets/d/1vUgqVLvMaFcxQUQKcKMMlpMCJ_azJD7v649y0OjEhME/edit?usp=sharing